SharePoint/PnP-Guidance/sitescore/Microsoft.SharePoint.Client.ClientContextExtensions.48ec5823.md

 #### (optional) delay
 &emsp;&emsp;Type: System.Int32
 &emsp;&emsp;Milliseconds to wait before retrying the request.
 The delay will be increased (doubled) every retry

+#### (optional) userAgent
+&emsp;&emsp;Type: System.String
+&emsp;&emsp;UserAgent string value to insert for this request.
+You can define this value in your app's config file using key="SharePointPnPUserAgent" value="PnPRocks">